NodeSecure/js-x-ray/README.md

 ```

 ## Warnings Legends

-> **Warning** versions of NodeSecure greather than v0.7.0 are no longer compatible with the warnings table below.

 This section describe all the possible warnings returned by JSXRay.
 Click on the warning **name** for additional information and examples.